 In normal condition, pin 1 of N2 is high.
 When the voltage at pin 2 of N2 goes above the set voltage at pin 3, output pin 1 of N2 goes low.
 This low signal is sensed by the microcontroller and the LCD module shows ‘high voltage.’

-Presets VR1 and VR2 are used for calibrating the circuit for under-
+Presets VR1 and VR2 are used for calibrating the circuit for under-and over-voltage, respectively.

 The AC mains is stepped down by transformer X1 to deliver a secondary output of 12V at 500 mA.
 The transformer output is rectified by a full-wave bridge rectifier comprising diodes D5 through D8, filtered by capacitor C2, and used for the under- and over-voltage detection circuitry.